Equine Massage Course - 2 Days

 A 70 page course manual will be provided.
 It will include a detailed photographical sequence of the massage routine which allows you to refer back to after the course.

 Morning and afternoon tea will be provided.
-You can bring your own lunch or there is a great bakery 2 mins up the road and Pat Kennedys Equestrian Supplies 2 minutes away.
-The cost for the course is $375.00.
+The cost for the course is $450.00 and a deposit of $100 is required to book a space.
 Horse's will be provided, you are also welcome to bring your horse overnight or for the day.
-Overnight accommodation is stabling at $15.00 per night.

 Course Times: will run from 9.00 am - 4.30 pm on Saturday and Sunday.